justmedusty/DionysOS/README.md

 # Screeshots
+## The serial print messages are the most verbose, you can see these by selecting the serial0 output in your QEMU instance.
+This is where the majority of kernel output is cast to.
 ![image](https://github.com/user-attachments/assets/493fc7a2-b5f5-4b06-ba4c-41cc616053d7)
-The serial print messages are the most verbose, you can see these by selecting the serial0 output in your QEMU instance.
+## The framebuffer has fewer print messages and is more high-level as can be seen here.
+The framebuffer printing will be reserved mostly for userspace with kernelspace just using it for panic messages and a few bootstrapping messages.
 ![image](https://github.com/user-attachments/assets/b5d1d6eb-0c3f-48c2-a237-b2962b061550)
-The framebuffer has fewer print messages and is more high-level as can be seen here.
-The framebuffer printing will be reserved mostly for userspace with kernelspace just using it for panic messages and a few bootstrapping messages.

 # Ideas for arcane syscall names: